openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not support Objects with name properties that are numbers or
+|LANG| does not support Objects with name properties that are numbers, or
-strings.
+computed values.
+String literals and constant enum string members are allowed as property names.
 Use classes to access data by property names.
 Use arrays to access data by numeric indices.

 |CB_BAD|
 ~~~~~~~~